StatistikStadtZuerich/documentation/Linked_Data/GettingStarted/GettingStartedZurichLOSD.md

 <a id="52" />

-## 5.2 Population density example
+## 5.2 Example of population density
-The combination of the two datasets **population and area** statistics allows calculation **population density**.
+The combination of the two datasets **population** and **area** statistics allows the calculation of the **population density**.
 As in the birth and death example the dataset linkage is based on additional triples.
-The population density is calculated as people per hectare; however only land without forest and no waterbodies.
-Therefore, a land cover filter is used (BBA1000: land without forest, no water).
+Here, the population density is calculated as people per hectare; however only land without forest and waterbodies.
+Therefore, a land cover filter (BBA1000: land without forest, no water) should be considered when computing the density.
 ```SPARQL
 PREFIX qb: <http://purl.org/linked-data/cube#>
 PREFIX rdfs: <http://www.w3.org/2000/01/rdf-schema#>